aarmey/167L-materials/README.md

 3. Go to the "course catalog" tab on the left-hand side.
 4. Find "LAB-LSFC-OL" -- "Lab Safety Fundamentals Course -- Online".
 Click the "launch" link in the rightmost column to start the course.
 5. Complete the course.
-6. Once you are done with the course, go to the "My Transcript" tab from the worksafe menu.
+6. Once you are done with the course, go to the "My Transcript" tab from the Worksafe menu.
 Print your transcript or save a screenshot (showing completion of LAB-LSFC-OL).
-7. **Upload your worksafe transcript to CCLE by Lab 1.**
+7. **Upload your Worksafe transcript to CCLE by Lab 1.**

 **Do not take course/quiz for others!**